Check-In & Packet Pick-Up

 Start Lines

-100-mile runners must check in at the start area at Lead Draw trailhead by 11:30 am Friday.
+100M runners must check in at the start area at Lead Draw trailhead by 9:30 am Friday (start is 10:00 am).

-50-mile, 50-km, and 23-mile runners, crew (only allowed for the 100- and 50-mile), and spectators MUST take a shuttle from Century High School on Saturday morning.
+50K, and 24M runners and spectators MUST take a shuttle from Century High School on Saturday morning.
 There will be a final check-in at the start line of each event.

 Start Times and Mandatory Shuttles

-• The 50-mile race starts Saturday at 6:00 am at the Gibson Jack Trailhead and has an 18 hour cutoff at midnight.
+• The 50K race starts Saturday at 6:00 AM at the Gibson Jack Trailhead.
 Do not drive to the start.
-You must take the shuttle from Century High School.
+Take the shuttle from Century High School.

-• The 23-mile race starts Saturday at 9:00 am at the Mink Creek Group Campground.
+• The 24M race starts Saturday at 8:00 AM at the Mink Creek Group Campground.
 Do not drive to the start.
-You must take the shuttle from Century High School.
+Take the shuttle from Century High School.

 Planned Foods at Aid Stations